Qëndrim Rijani

 Qëndrim Rijani (english: Chendrim Rijani) is an Albanian director of theatre, film and opera.
 He has directed many plays, Albanian and foreign, that were performed in many countries in Europe and that have been honored with many awards in various festivals.
 His plays are characterised by his direct and rough style.
 He is also the director of the first opera in the Albanian language in North Macedonia.
+His work has earned him sixteen personal awards, including Director of the Year in both Albania and North Macedonia, and Artist of the Year from the Presidential Office of Republic of North Macedonia.

 Early life

 Qëndrim Rijani was born on 30 March 1990 in Kichevo, North Macedonia.
 He attended elementary and high school in his hometown.
 He got a theatre director degree in the University of Arts, Tirana.
 In this same university, he got his master's degree in Spectacle and Theatre Directing with his thesis called: "Kiçi dhe kthetrat e tij".